AkashWorld/Multithreading-Experiments/problem_1/README.md

-# Parallel Password Cracker
+# Parallel Sort

-A multi-threaded implementation of a password cracker that can find the password associated with an MD5 hash.
+A multi-threaded implementation of a several sorting algorithms, consisting of bubblesort, mergesort, and bucketsort.

 ### Prerequisites